 Directors receive an annual retainer, committee retainers and meeting fees for serving on our board.
 They receive the annual retainer in cash and deferred share units (DSUs) to build their equity ownership and to align with shareholder interests.
 They can elect to receive their committee retainer and meeting fees in DSUs instead of cash.
-We stopped granting stock options to directors in 2013 and we do not have a pension plan for directors.

 Non-committee members who are asked to join a committee meeting also receive meeting fees.
 Directors who are executive officers of Toromont or its subsidiaries do not receive director's fees, except in special circumstances approved by the board.
-Scott Medhurst does not receive any compensation as a director because he is compensated in his role as President and Chief Executive Officer (see page 40).
+Scott Medhurst does not receive any compensation as a director because he is compensated in his role as President and Chief Executive Officer (see page 44).

 The nominating and corporate governance committee reviews the director compensation program every year and recommends any changes to the board for approval.
 In 2018, the committee retained Korn Ferry, an independent executive search and consulting firm, to review the competitiveness of our director compensation program.
 Korn Ferry found our program to be competitive, using the following 23 companies as a benchmark.
-We also use this group of companies to benchmark our executive compensation - see page 31 for more details about the peer group.
+We also use this group of companies to benchmark our executive compensation - see page 35 for more details about the peer group.

+Agnico Eagle

+Bird Construction Inc.

+Canfor Corp.

-Agnico Eagle Bird Construction Inc. Canfor Corp.
-CanWel Buildings Materials Group Ltd. Capital Power Corporation Detour Gold Corp.
-Finning International Inc. Goldcorp Inc.
+CanWel Buildings Materials Group Ltd.

+Capital Power Corporation

+Detour Gold Corp.

+Finning International Inc.